Engee documentation

 #Pkg.add("JuMP");

-You need to mix steels with different chemical compositions to produce 25 tonnes of steel with a certain chemical composition.
-The result should be a steel containing 5% carbon and 5% molybdenum of the total weight, which means 1.25 tonnes of carbon and 1.25 tonnes of molybdenum.
+You need to mix steels with different chemical compositions to produce 25 tons of steel with a specific chemical composition.
+The result should be steel containing 5% carbon and 5% molybdenum of the total weight, which means 1.25 tons of carbon and 1.25 tons of molybdenum.

-The objective of the optimisation problem is to minimise the cost of mixing steel.
+The purpose of the optimization task is to minimize the cost of mixing steel.

-Four different steel ingots are available for purchase.
-You can only buy one ingot of each type.
+Four different steel bars are available for purchase.
+However, you can only buy one ingot of each type.

-Three grades of alloy steel and one grade of steel scrap are also available for sale.
-Alloy steels and scrap steel can be purchased in fractional quantities.
+Three grades of alloy steel and one grade of scrap steel are also available for sale.
+Alloy steels and scrap can be purchased in fractional quantities.

 Connecting libraries